Sjanoki/GGW-World/PHASE1_VALIDATION.md

 Phase 1 established the shared orbital simulation, gravity well, and admin tooling that the later interior phases build upon.
 The following checklist captures the features that are already verified in the current codebase.

 ## ✅ Checklist
-- [x] Accurate planet + gravity well definition, including despawn radius and clamped trajectories.
+- [x] `OrbitState` + `BodyState` structs encapsulate each body’s Kepler elements, hull data, and live Cartesian position/velocity.
-- [x] Circular and elliptical orbits for all tracked bodies with live propagation from their Kepler elements.
+- [x] Circular and elliptical orbits propagate analytically from their elements, remaining stable over long multi-hour runs.
-- [x] Thrust events immediately recompute orbital elements and update the ship’s path.
+- [x] Thrust events immediately recompute orbital elements so delta-V burns change apoapsis/periapsis without respawning the sim.
+- [x] Collision detection between circular bodies (ship ↔ ship or ship ↔ planet) is implemented and covered by unit tests.
-- [x] Real-time orbital simulation that steps continuously regardless of client connections.
+- [x] Real-time orbital simulation runs continuously at the authoritative tick regardless of connected clients.
-- [x] Admin orbital viewer that locks to selections, renders hull shapes, shows the scale marker, and uses the shared TCP server.
+- [x] Admin orbital viewer connects to the shared TCP server, locks to selected bodies, renders hull outlines, and shows the zoom scale marker.

 ## 🔍 How to Verify
 1. Run the Rust server in TCP mode: